Larsa Pippen Flaunts Fit Physique In Black Bra & Tight White Leggings

 “Saturday made, thankkkk youu,” a second social media user chimed in, adding a smiley face emoji to the end of their comment.

-“Those white BBBs on you, obsessed,” another Instagramer user raved with a flame and heart-eye emoji.
+“Those white BBBs on you, obsessed,” another Instagram user raved with a flame and heart-eye emoji.

 Previously, The Inquisitr shared that Larsa sizzled in another sexy outfit, this time one that was a little more dressy.
 In the photo, Pippen could be seen rocking a short white dress with a pair of over-the-knee boots that once again showcased her toned and tanned stems.
 That shot amassed over 17,000 likes and upwards of 160 comments for the reality star.